 It is a pleated filter to help capture all of the dust and grime in the home, and can be washed by simply running cool water over it before leaving it to dry completely.

 How Well Does It Clean?

-The Miele Blizzard CX1 PowerLine comes with the standard tools you would expect from a Miele vacuum cleaner.
+The Miele Blizzard CX1 PowerLine comes with the standard tools you would expect from a Miele vacuum.
 Here’s a quick rundown of what you can expect to find:

 - Crevice tool (short).
 This is ideal for reaching small crevices and gaps that you wouldn’t be able to get to otherwise.

 - Dusting brush.
 Perfect for delicate areas and surfaces, it gently removes any dust and debris from the area.
 Many like to use it on bannisters; I use it on my kitchen floor.